zfanli/homelab/README.md

 }
 ```

-## (Optional) Increase timeout settings
+### (Optional) Increase timeout settings

-> Line number may change because of version update.
+Line number may change because of version update.
+Copied from network.

-Change line 404 in `3rdparty/guzzlehttp/guzzle/src/Handler/CurlFactory.php`, increase 1000 to 10000
+> Change line 404 in `3rdparty/guzzlehttp/guzzle/src/Handler/CurlFactory.php`, increase 1000 to 10000.
+>

-In `lib/private/App/AppStore/Fetcher/Fetcher.php`, on line 98 change the timeout from 10 to 30 or 90
+> In `lib/private/App/AppStore/Fetcher/Fetcher.php`, on line 98 change the timeout from 10 to 30 or 90.
+>

-In `lib/private/Http/Client.php`,on line 66 change the timeout from 30 to 90
+> In `lib/private/Http/Client.php`,on line 66 change the timeout from 30 to 90.